Koenkk/zigbee2mqtt.io/docs/devices/QBKG25LM.md

 The possible values are: `control_relay`, `decoupled`.

 ### Mode switch (enum)
-Anti flicker mode can be used to solve blinking issues of some lights.Quick mode makes the device respond faster..
+Anti flicker mode can be used to solve blinking issues of some lights.
+Quick mode makes the device respond faster..
 Value can be found in the published state on the `mode_switch` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"mode_switch": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"mode_switch": NEW_VALUE}`.